 The participants of this study were 150 undergraduate students from Near East University.
 They were all young adults.
 Therefore, the findings of this study are limited to university students.
 These findings cannot be generalized to different age groups.
 Other studies should test correlation between personality traits and anger expression from different ages and different populations.
-The data was also obtained from self-report measurement; further studies could use other instruments by which assessment is based on observation.
-The present study only showed correlation between personality traits and anger.
+Also the data was obtained from self-report measurement; further studies could use other instruments by which assessment is based on observation.
+Also the present study only shows correlation between personality traits and anger.
 Finally, outcomes can be generalized only to individuals in neutral situations; further study can find individuals behavior in the provoking condition.